DCC-Lab/PyHardwareLibrary/README-USB.md

 Important highlights:

 1. As you can see, some USB devices can provide several interfaces and options with many endpoints.
 I picked this example to highlight that the USB standard offers a really general solution for device communication, and this is why it was designed and was widely accepted.
 2. There are different types of endpoints: INTERRUPT, BULK, ISOCHRONOUS. **Bulk** is what we could call a "standard" communication channel for us, experimentalists, trying to make things work.
-For the most part, we don't really need to worry about it.
+For the most part, we don't really need to worry about it: we will communicate with our devices and get replies.
 3. Here, having all this information about my printer is not really helping me communicate with it, because I don't know what commands it will accept.
 This information may or may not be proprietary, and without it, there is very little hope to "program" the printer directly (why you would want to do that is your business).

 ### Final words